Back to Vocabulary

 Area: Design, planning and building

-To increase the financial viability of renovation, the EU proposes two approaches that have been incorporated differently by MSs (Bertoldi, 2022).
-On the one hand, grants and loans rely on the reduction or complete elimination of up-front costs –a carrot approach– to encourage renovation (see Eryzhenskiy et al., (2022) for example.
-On the other hand –the stick side of housing renovation incentives– draws, first, on mandatory Minimum Performance Standards (MEPSs) which preclude the renting or selling of properties under a certain EPC level (Economidou et al., 2020)).
-Second, the EC also plans to expand the Emissions Trading Systems (ETS) to encompass buildings before the end of the decade (2003/87/EC).
-This wil likely impact energy costs and increase the viability of energy-efficient renovations (Backe et al., 2023).
+To increase the financial viability of renovation, the EU proposes three approaches that have been incorporated differently by Member States (Bertoldi, 2022).
+First, on the one hand, grants and loans rely on the reduction or complete elimination of upfront costs –“carrot” approach– to encourage renovations (see Eryzhenskiy et al., 2022, for example).
+Second, the “stick” side of housing renovation incentives draws on mandatory Minimum Energy Performance Standards (MEPSs), which preclude the renting or selling of properties that fall below a certain Energy performance Certificate (EPC) level (Economidou et al., 2020).
+Third, the European Commission also plans to expand the Emissions Trading Systems (ETS) to encompass buildings before the end of the decade (2003/87/EC).
+This will likely impact energy costs and increase the viability of energy-efficient renovations (Backe et al., 2023).

 Fernández, A., Haffner, M. & Elsinga, M. Subsidies or green taxes?
 Evaluating the distributional effects of housing renovation policies among Dutch households.
 J Hous and the Built Environ (2024). https://doi.org/10.1007/s10901-024-10118-5